linnovate/root/README.md

 ### Windows
 * *Node.js* - <a href="http://nodejs.org/download/">Download</a> and Install Node.js, nodeschool has free <a href=" http://nodeschool.io/#workshoppers">node tutorials</a> to get you started.
 * *MongoDB* - Follow the great tutorial from the mongodb site - <a href="http://docs.mongodb.org/manual/tutorial/install-mongodb-on-windows">"Install Mongodb On Windows"</a>
-* *Git* - The easiest way to install git and then run the rest of the commands through the *git bash* application is by downloading and installing <a href="http://git-scm.com/download/win">Git for Windows</a>
+* *Git* - The easiest way to install git and then run the rest of the commands through the *git bash* application (via command prompt) is by downloading and installing <a href="http://git-scm.com/download/win">Git for Windows</a>

 ### OSX
 * *Node.js* -  <a href="http://nodejs.org/download/">Download</a> and Install Node.js or use the packages within brew or macports.